openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/course_grades.rst

    .. image:: ../../../shared/building_and_running_chapters/Images/Grading_Configuration_Studio.png
      :alt: Studio example of homework assignment type and grading weight

-.. important:: Any changes that you make to the course grading policy, to graded subsections, or to graded components after the course begins will affect the student experience in the course and analysis of its data.
+.. important:: Any changes that you make to the course grading policy, to graded subsections, or to graded components after the course begins will affect learners' experiences in the course as well as analysis of its data.
- Unavoidable changes should be announced to students, on the **Course Info** page for example, and carefully tracked for researchers.
+   Unavoidable changes should be announced to learners, for example, on the **Course Info** page, and carefully tracked for researchers.

 .. _Access_grades:

 ********************************************************
-Generate Grades for Enrolled Students (All Courses)
+Generate Grades for Enrolled Learners (All Courses)
 ********************************************************

-For any course, you can generate grades and then download a file with the results for each enrolled student.
+For any course, you can generate grades and then download a file with the results for each enrolled learner.

 When you initiate calculations to grade student work, a process starts on the edX servers.
 The complexity of your grading configuration and the number of students enrolled in your course affect how long this process takes.
-You can download a report of the calculated grades in a CSV (comma-separated values) file when the grading process is complete.
+You can download a report of the calculated grades in a .csv (comma-separated values) file when the grading process is complete.

 For courses with fewer than 200 students enrolled, you also have the option to review student grades on the Instructor Dashboard.
 See :ref:`gradebook`.

-To generate the grade report for the students who are currently enrolled in your course:
+To generate the grade report for the learners who are currently enrolled in your course:

 #.
 View the live version of your course.